WrightonLabCSU/DRAM/Development-Notes/How-To-Run-W2.md

 `--use_camper --use_canthyd`

-Annotate the called genes for each input sample using the CAMPER and Cant-Hyd datbases.
+Annotate the called genes for each input sample using the CAMPER and Cant-Hyd databases.

 `--distill_topic default --distill_ecosystem 'eng_sys ag'`